Constitution of the McMaster University Academic Librarians’ Association

 8.1 There shall be a Standing Committee on Negotiations.
 Other Standing Committees may only be established or abolished by a two-thirds majority vote at a general meeting of the Association, following no fewer than 10 days’ notice of motion.

-8.7 Committees of the Association shall generally have no fewer than 2, and no more than 4, members in addition to the chairperson.
+8.5 Committees of the Association shall generally have no fewer than 2 members in addition to the chairperson.
 Committee appointments shall be for two years and are renewable.
 Standing Committee members shall be appointed by the Executive Committee in consultation with the appointed Chair of that committee.
 Each Standing Committee shall meet at the call of its Chair or at the call of any two of its members.

 ARTICLE 9 – MEETINGS OF THE ASSOCIATION